-When you buy something, regardless of whether is bought online or in a physical shop, there are certain guidelines that both you and the seller must follow.
+When you buy something, regardless of whether is bought online or in a physical shop, there are certain guidelines that both you and the seller must adhere to.

-If you are in any doubt about what applies when you make a purchase, you can find out about your rights in the Swedish Consumer Sales Act (konsumentköplagen).
-There are also consumer organisations that can guide you.
+If you are in any doubt about what applies when you make a purchase, you can find out about your rights in the Swedish Consumer Sales Act (Konsumentköplagen).
+There are also Swedish consumer organisations that can guide you.

 Swedish Consumer Sales Act

 The Consumer Sales Act contains basic principles that give the user and the company certain rights and obligations.
-The regulations protect the consumer when buying goods, so when you buy something in Sweden, you have a number of rights.
+The regulations protect the consumer when buying goods, When you buy something in Sweden, you should be aware of the following.

 If you enter into an agreement on purchase of an item through distance shopping – such as by telephone or online – you have a right to cancel within 14 days.